The Light That Failed: Plot summary

-While discussing her work, Dick begins to argue with Maisie about her attempt to paint the "Melancolia" from the book, The City of Dreadful Night.
+While discussing her work, Dick begins to argue with Maisie about her attempt to paint the "Melancolia" from the book The City of Dreadful Night.
 Dick says that it is beyond her ability and challenges her that he can do it better.
-Maisie soon departs for Paris to work under Kami for some months and Dick sees her off at the harbour.
+Maisie soon departs for Paris to work under Kami for some months, and Dick sees her off at the harbour.
 He finally convinces her to give him a kiss, making the red-haired girl furious.
 When he returns to his room, he discovers that Torpenhow has brought in a pretty young prostitute named Bessie, whom he found collapsed in the hall.
 Taken by her face, Dick convinces the girl to return to his studio so that he can paint her in return for payment.
 Eventually, Bessie tries to seduce Torpenhow, but they are interrupted by Dick, who rebukes Torpenhow and sends him away.
 Bessie is furious at Dick but continues to model for him because of the money.
-Dick hits upon his notion for the "Melancolia" who he models on Bessie but discovers to his horror that he is going blind due to a past battle injury.
-He still manages to complete the painting a week after Torpenhow returns, relying on whiskey to help his failing vision.
-However, Bessie destroys the painting in revenge for his earlier interference.
+Dick hits upon his notion for the "Melancolia", whom he models on Bessie, but discovers to his horror that he is going blind due to a past battle injury.
+He still manages to complete the painting a week after Torpenhow returns, relying on whisky to help his failing vision.
+Bessie, however, destroys the painting in revenge for his earlier interference.
 Torpenhow hides the fact from Dick, who is now completely blind, regretting that he ever helped the girl.

 When news arrives of a new campaign in Sudan, Torpenhow visits Maisie in Paris and persuades her to meet Dick in the hope that she will look after him.
-Though visibly anguished, she refuses and Dick gently asks her to leave.
+Though visibly anguished, she refuses, and Dick gently asks her to leave.
 He hides this fact from Torpenhow, who leaves for the campaign with their friends.
-Dick meets with Bessie again and upon learning of the Melancolia's destruction, decides to leave for the campaign as well.
+Dick meets with Bessie again, and upon learning of the Melancolia's destruction, decides to leave for the campaign as well.
 With help from an acquaintance in Port Said, he reaches the battlefield at the very start of a battle but is killed by a bullet to the head.